MCxQC/Hello-World/README.md

   - 1 = All the items in the category must be created (Default).

-  - 2 = One item in the category must be terminated.
+  - 2 = One item in the category must be created.

 * **ActionAtStartup**